Skip to main content

 Olakunle Alonge, MD, PhD, MPH is the Director of the Sparkman Center for Global Health at the University of Alabama at Birmingham, USA – where he leads global health education, research, and practice in partnership with academic institutions, government, and NGOs in different countries to achieve health equity and social development worldwide.
 He obtained his medical degree from the University of Ibadan in Nigeria, and his MPH in epidemiology and biostatistics and PhD in international health systems from the Johns Hopkins University in Baltimore, USA.
 Dr. Alonge uses multiple methods, including quantitative, qualitative, and system science approaches to study and facilitate effective implementation of global health programs across diverse LMIC settings.
 His teaching and research focus on advancing the field of implementation research and applying its methods to improve the implementation of health system strengthening strategies and complex health initiatives for addressing injuries, mental health, maternal and child health, communicable and non-communicable diseases to achieve real-world impact and closing health inequity gaps globally.

-Phyllis Dako-Gyeke, PhD, is an Associate Professor in the Department of Social and Behavioral Sciences, School of Public Health, University of Ghana.
-Phyllis teaches, conducts research, and provides extension services in public health's social and behavioral dimensions.
-She has expertise in designing and conducting implementation Research in low- to middle-income contexts, especially across sub-Saharan Africa.
-Phyllis has also published widely in international peer-reviewed journals on the subject of Implementation Research.
-As the Principal Investigator for the Regional Training Centre in the WHO Afro region supported by the Special Programme for Research and Training in Tropical Diseases (TDR), Phyllis also leads Implementation Research capacity strengthening across Africa.
+Phyllis Dako-Gyeke, PhD, was an Associate Professor in the Department of Social and Behavioral Sciences, School of Public Health, University of Ghana.
+Phyllis taught, conducted research, and provided extension services in public health's social and behavioral dimensions.
+Her expertise was in designing and conducting implementation research in low- to middle-income contexts, especially across sub-Saharan Africa.
+Phyllis published widely in international peer-reviewed journals on the subject of implementation research.
+As the Principal Investigator for the Regional Training Centre in the WHO Afro region supported by the Special Programme for Research and Training in Tropical Diseases (TDR), Phyllis led implementation research capacity strengthening across Africa.

 About the Collection